whuwuteng/Aerial_Stereo_Dataset/README.md

 Because the whole dataset is  too large, so only the used in the paper is uploaded.

+### ISPRS-Vaihingen

+All the training and testing data can be found on [Google Drive](https://drive.google.com/file/d/1Gcap1_p13QJoF7ShLP8sEBsSY1SNRgk4/view?usp=sharing), this is a newer version compare to the [old version](https://github.com/whuwuteng/benchmark_ISPRS2021), the using origin image and LiDAR is same with [old version](https://github.com/whuwuteng/benchmark_ISPRS2021).

 ###  Method

 In the paper, we evaluate the state of the art methods of deep learning on stereo dense matching before 2020.